cvburgess/leadwithjoy.org/src/posts/standup-guide.md

 usually once a day.
 Some other common names for this include "daily", "sync", and "scrum".

-Most agile teams use one of two variations, "round robin" and "walk the board", to get a glimpse into the current status of the project.
+> [!INFO]
+>

-The reason the name "standup" has stuck is that many teams will literally stand for the duration of the meeting as a way to encourage everyone to keep it short - usually less than 15 minutes.
+> The term "standup" is an on-the-nose reference to the fact that some teams would literally stand for the duration of the meeting as a way to encourage everyone to keep it short - usually less than 15 minutes.

 [preview](https://www.atlassian.com/team-playbook/plays/standups/)

 ## Why most folks don't love standup

-Standup as it is commonly practiced has become rote, repetitive, and thanks to modern project management tools... redundant.
+Standup as it is commonly practiced can be rote, repetitive, and thanks to modern project management tools... *redundant*.

 Be honest, _how easy is it for you to zone out while people rattle off their todo list when it largely doesn't impact you_?
 This is how most people feel in